 Never miss a deadline

-SLAs are built-in so help desk agents can set their own parameters, and use up-to-the-minute measurements to keep an eye on the status of specific tickets.
+SLAs are built-in, so help desk agents can set their own parameters and use up-to-the-minute measurements to keep an eye on the status of specific tickets.

-Take your help desk on the go
+Take your help desk with you, wherever you are

-Our native mobile apps enable help desk agents to respond to customer service requests—even when they’re away from their desks.
+Our native mobile apps enable help desk agents to respond to customer service requests even when they’re away from their desks.